The most flexible no-code ITSM solution

 Ticket volumes continue to rise — 46% of IT support professionals reported an increase over the past year, largely due to the adoption of new applications, devices, and user demands.
 Having a dedicated IT support function helps absorb this pressure while improving service consistency across the organization.

-2. Operational visibility: Logging and tracking support tickets helps identify recurring problems and areas for process improvement.
+- Operational visibility: Logging and tracking support tickets helps identify recurring problems and areas for process improvement.
+It also gives leaders a clearer view of where to invest time or resources.

 IT support tiers

-There are 5 levels of IT support to handle technical problems based on their complexity efficiently.
+There are 5 levels of IT support to handle technical problems based on their complexity.
 This structure helps organizations direct issues to the right expertise tier, manage resources effectively, and create clear escalation paths when simpler solutions don't work.

 Tier 1 is the first human contact point when self-service isn't enough.
 These technicians handle basic issues through help desk channels (phone, email, chat, ticketing systems).
 They address common problems like login issues, basic hardware failures, and standard software questions.
 Tier 1 staff usually follow predefined scripts or procedures.

 Deals with incidents that require more technical expertise.
 These specialists have more advanced skills and system access to handle configuration errors, application troubleshooting, and network issues.
-They work with IT infrastructure teams and help develop technical documentation based on common problems they observe..
+They work with IT infrastructure teams and help develop technical documentation based on common problems they observe.
+Escalation to Tier 3 is appropriate when the problem relates to advanced architecture, bugs, or system behavior that exceeds standard troubleshooting.

 Involves specialists, developers, or vendors.
 Handles unresolved or recurring issues that require deep technical knowledge, source code access, or hardware-level diagnostics.
 They tackle the most complex issues requiring in-depth product knowledge or advanced technical skills.
 These experts often create solutions for problems without established fixes and develop procedures that lower tiers can use for similar issues in the future.